AI Use Case Inventories

 Why an AI Inventory is Crucial for Governance

-An AI Use Case Inventory isn’t just another bureaucratic checklist; it’s foundational to truly responsible and effective AI governance.
+An AI Use Case Inventory is foundational to truly responsible and effective AI governance.
 Its key objectives include:

-- Transparency: Clearly documenting every AI system in your organization—detailing purposes, data usage, stakeholders, and associated risks—to ensure accountability and trust.
+- Transparency: Clearly documenting every AI system in your organization: detailing purposes, data usage, stakeholders, and associated risks.
+This helps to ensure accountability and trust.

-- Compliance: Helping quickly identify and rectify regulatory gaps and blind spots (think GDPR, NIST AI RMF, the EU AI Act, and more) before they escalate into real headaches.
+- Compliance: Supports identification of applicable regulatory requirements, regulatory gaps and blind spots (think GDPR Art.22, NIST AI RMF, the EU AI Act, and more) before they escalate into real headaches.

 - Risk Management: Allowing for the proactive mitigation of security vulnerabilities, ethical concerns, and bias-related issues before they cause tangible harm or regulatory scrutiny.